Some More Crochet Easter Eggs

 pieces of zebra

-Better late than never, here is the Christmas stuff I made.
-Not all of it, I didn’t take pictures of it all.
-These are the things I thought I should record as they’re all firsts.
+Better late than never, here are some of the Christmas gifts I made.
+Not all of them, I didn’t take pictures of everything.
+These are the handmade things I thought I should record as they’re all firsts.

 Making an amigurumi zebra

-This fella was finished on Christmas Eve.
-I spent a long time on him, mostly in little bursts because like an old lady, I couldn’t work with the black yarn in the dark.
+This stripey zebra was finished on Christmas Eve.
+I spent a long time on him, mostly in little bursts because, like an old lady, I couldn’t work with the black yarn in the dark.
 And it was always dark in December.

 hand made crochet zebra